kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 # TP / FP / FN / TN

-The counts of **true positive** (TP), **false positive** (FP), **false negative** (FN), and **true negative** (TN) predictions and ground truths are essential for summarizing model performance.
+The counts of **true positive** (TP), **false positive** (FP), **false negative** (FN), and **true negative** (TN) inferences and ground truths are essential for summarizing model performance.
 These metrics are the building blocks of many other metrics, including accuracy, precision, and recall.

 | Metric | | Description |